jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 General Purpose Languages ("GPL") are programming languages designed to tackle problems in every problem domain.
-Their generality pushes programmers to adopt them in their repetoire, however this makes them convoluted to anyone lacking programming expertise.
+Their generality pushes programmers to adopt them in their repetoire, however, this makes them convoluted to anyone lacking programming expertise.
 This motivates the idea of raising the abstraction level such that languages are designed for a particular problem domain: it is *domain specific*.